-Program Learning Outcomes (PLOs) Course Learning Outcomes (CLOs) Teaching & Learning Methods Assessments Possess Analytical Capability · Elevator Pitch.
+Program Learning Outcomes (PLOs) Course Learning Outcomes (CLOs) Teaching & Learning Methods Assessments Possess Analytical Capability Understand in a structural way the threats and opportunities that arise due to geopolitical dynamics and its impact on business strategies.
+Understand the Policy planners and Government mindset and decisions.
+Lectures.
+Group work in class.
+Elevator Pitch.
 Work on cases.
 Analysis of geopolitical forces in the final essay.
 Define grids of analysis for geopolitical situations, and apply in main economic regions and in the analysis of companies Discussion in class.
 Group work in class.
 Readings.
 Final essay Possess International Awareness All CLOs contribute to this PLO.
 International awareness is a very natural outcome of a geopolitical course Lectures and mini-cases.
 Videos.
 Discussion in class.
 Group work in class.
 Readings.
 Elevator pitches, final essay and class interaction Demonstrate Reflective and Critical Thinking Skills Identify and put in hierarchical order all the factors/forces that impact the development of specific industries/firms and demonstrate the actual consequences of geopolitical forces on firms' operations.
 Define grids of analysis for geopolitical situations, apply in main economic regions and in the analysis of companies Lectures.
 Readings All across the course.
 Essay,pitches and interventions in class that demonstrate (or not) students ability to put their thinking in context with the adequate finesse.

 Cultivate an Entrepreneurial, Visionary and Collaborative Mindset Assess the current situation and design scenarios for the future.
 The scenarios are built on the analysis, assessment and appraisals mentioned above as well as on the analysis on the available data.
 Lectures and cases.
 Group work in class.
 Case studies.
-Final essay Final essay Cases Consider business situations Define grids of analysis for geopolitical situations, apply in main economic regions and in the analysis Lectures and cases.
-Final essay holistically in a changing environment of companies Group work in class.
-Cases environment Case studies.
-Final essay Elevator pitch Develop and structure ideas on this basis.
-A particular emphasis is given on intellectual integrity, quality of analysis, quality of judgment when Lectures and cases.
-Final essay appraising scenarios and structuring ideas in a logical and demonstrative way.
+Final essay Final essay Cases Consider business situations holistically in a changing environment Define grids of analysis for geopolitical situations, apply in main economic regions and in the analysis of companies Lectures and cases.
 Group work in class.
-Cases Case studies.
-Final essay
+Case studies.
+Final essay Final essay Cases Elevator pitch Develop and structure ideas on this basis.
+A particular emphasis is given on intellectual integrity, quality of analysis, quality of judgment when appraising scenarios and structuring ideas in a logical and demonstrative way.
+Lectures and cases.
+Group work in class.
+Case studies.
+Final essay Final essay Cases